christroutner/RPi-Tracker/README.md

 and you should see the RPi-Tracker User Interface (UI).
 Congratulations!

-You device is fully functional as a stand-alone tracking device, but you'll be able to easily share your breadcrumb trails on the web if you signing up for a [Crumb Share](http://crumbshare.com) account.
+You device is fully functional as a stand-alone tracking device, but you'll be able to easily share your breadcrumb trails on the web if you sign up for a [Crumb Share](http://crumbshare.com) account.